-On May 1st Angie released her brand new EP ‘With the Car Running’ with country rock/pop songs about ‘taking responsibility for your own happiness’.
-Exactly two years ago she released her debut EP, but immediatly after that everything shut down due to the corona virus.
+On May 1st 2022 Angie released her brand new EP ‘With the Car Running’ with country rock/pop songs about ‘taking responsibility for your own happiness’.
+(Exactly two years after she released her debut EP, but immediatly after that everything shut down due to the corona virus.)
 Now Angie can finally step on the gas again after a long time of idling.

 The style of the EP is modern country that leans mostly to rock but sometimes to the pop side.
 The catchy songs will give you wings and after that put you firmly with both feet on the ground.
 With this EP Angie hopes to build a live reputation and eventually play all over the world with her band.

 I was born and grew up in a small town in the South of the Netherlands, surrounded by music.
 It’s always been self-evident in my family.
 For instance, my granddad was a professional musician, nobody could play the trumpet as beautifully as he did.
 So to me singing and making music has always been as natural as breathing.

 My very first performance was at church when I was 7 years old, accompanied by my brother on the piano.
 Since then I’ve been dreaming of and working towards a professional singing career.
 Unfortunately I got rejected for every music academy I applied for.
 At that moment my heart was broken and I thought my dreams were crushed, but I never lost joy in singing, because it’s such a big part of me.
 And because it’s my most natural way of communicating.
 So I improved my singing and musical skills on my own.
 I studied every musical style, like rock, pop, musical theatre and even classical, and I performed a lot throughout the Netherlands.
 But then I discovered writing my own songs, telling my own story.
 Now that was something else…